beskay/gas-guide/BASICS.md

 ![memory_opcodes](images/memory_opcodes.png)

-All three opcodes have a static gas cost of 3, and a dynamic gas cost related to the memory expansion cost.
+All three opcodes have a static gas cost of 3 and a dynamic gas cost related to the memory expansion cost.

 ![memorycost](images/memorycost.png)

 #### Memory expansion

-If you write to, or read from, a memory location that is not yet allocated, the memory is expanded in 32 byte chunks.
+If you write to or read from a memory location that is not yet allocated, the memory is expanded in 32-byte chunks.
 The cost of this expansion is:

 ![mem_equation](images/mem_equation.png)